cloud-ark/kubeplus/mutating-webhook-helper/README.md

-Mutating Webhook helper
+# KubePlus Mutating webhook helper

-Use Golang 1.13.9

-./setgopath.sh

-./build-artifact.sh
+## Description

+Continuously scans a cluster to check for new CRDs and adds them to MutatingWebhookConfiguration object so that KubePlus Mutating webhook can intercept requests for the new Custom Resources.

+## Development steps

+1. Setup:
+   - Use go 1.13
+    - source setgopath.sh

+2. Build:
+   - Update versions.txt
+   - Update Docker registry coordinates in build-artifact.sh

+3. Deploy:
-Update versions.txt and then update the version in deployment.yaml
+   - Update the version in deployment.yaml
+   - kubectl apply -f deployment.yaml